 Stock appreciation rights may be granted under our 2021 Plan.
 Stock appreciation rights allow the recipient to receive the appreciation in the fair market value of our Class A common stock between the exercise date and the date of grant.
 The term of a stock appreciation right may not exceed ten years.
 After the termination of service of an employee, director or consultant, he or she may exercise his or her stock appreciation right for the period of time stated in his or her award agreement.
 In the absence of a specified time in an award agreement, if termination is due to death or disability, the stock appreciation rights will remain exercisable for six months.
-In all other cases, in the absence of a specified time in an award agreement, the stock appreciation rights will remain exercisable for three months following the termination of service.
-However, in no event may a stock appreciation right be exercised later than the expiration of its term.
+In all other cases, in the absence of a specified time in an award agreement, the stock appreciation right be exercised later than the expiration of its term.
 Subject to the provisions of our 2021 Plan, the administrator determines the terms of stock appreciation rights, including when such rights become exercisable and whether to pay any increased appreciation in cash, shares of our Class A common stock, or a combination of both, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right will be no less than 100% of the fair market value per share on the date of grant.